akomakom/esp32-deathwatch/README.md

 ESP-IDF Death Watch
 ====================

-The application is lovingly called Death Watch because it serves a very simple purpose: it reports in-house activities so that some action can be taken should occupants seize to seem alive.
+The **IoT** project is lovingly called Death Watch because it serves a very simple purpose: it reports in-house activities so that some action can be taken should occupants seize to seem alive.
+It is designed to be run on the [Espressif ESP32](http://espressif.com/en/products/hardware/esp32/overview).

 #### Rationale